ben-kn-app/Monster-Factory/README.md

 ## Generate an application

-The normal NX command to generate an app is `nx g @nrwl/react:app my-app` ; however, there are some special steps to generate an Ionic App.
+The normal NX command to generate an app is `nx g @nrwl/react:app moster-factory` ; however, there are some special steps to generate an Ionic App.
 These are defined well in [Eric Jeker's post here](https://medium.com/@eric.jeker/how-to-integrate-ionic-in-nrwl-nx-3493fcb7e85e)

 When using Nx, you can create multiple applications and libraries in the same workspace.